jimpil/jedi-time/README.md

 ### Randomly updating datafied representations
 Avoid doing this for any purpose other than navigation.
 Prefer shifting via the helpers in `jedi-time.datafied.tools.clj`.

+### Traversing the graph
+Sometimes it is possible to skip levels when navigating, and other times it isn't.
+For example, you can navigate to `:julian/day` directly from a datafied `ZonedDateTime`, but **not** from a datafied `Instant`.
+This is intentional, as an `Instant` requires zone/offset translation in order to obtain date field(s) awareness.
+So you must first upgrade it (see `tools/at-zone` and `tools/at-offset`), and then skipping levels becomes possible.

 ## TL;DR